Promoting British values

 At Widewell Primary Academy we use strategies within the National Curriculum and beyond to secure such outcomes for all our pupils.
 The following statements indicate the ways in which the fundamental British values are promoted.

 Democracy is richly embedded within the school.
 Pupils have the opportunity to have their voices heard through our School Parliament.
 Representatives are elected from across the school in a democratic election at the start of each academic year.
 Decisions made by the School Parliament are shared and reported back after each meeting.
 Class representatives consider the views of those who elected them when making decisions.
 Representatives can be approached to put forward matters to the council throughout the year.
-This year the School Parliament had the chance to interview our local MP, Johnny Mercer.
+The School Parliament have had the chance to interview our local MP, Johnny Mercer.
 We have also started an annual election for two year 6 pupils to become Head and Deputy Head for a day.

 The Rule of Law: